elanandkumar/vscode-product-icon-theme/README.md

 - First install it from market place.
 - Then launch the VSCode with `--enable-proposed-api=elanandkumar.el-vsc-product-icon-theme` command.
 - Once VSCode is open, use the command panel to change the product icon.
 Search for `Product Icon Theme` in the command pallet.
 Highlight it and press enter.
-Then select `El-VSCode ...` as the icon theme.
+Then select `El-VSCode 1.0 Icons` as the icon theme.

 > Please note that due to limitations, it only works if we start with `--enable-proposed-api` flag as mentioned above.